thjashin/thjashin.github.io/index.md

 I have worked on topics including approximate inference, Gaussian processes, kernel/spectral methods, generative models, and Bayesian neural networks.

 I obtained my PhD in Computer Science (2015-2020) from Tsinghua University, advised by [Jun Zhu](http://ml.cs.tsinghua.edu.cn/~jun).
-During my PhD I have spent a summer at [DeepMind](https://deepmind.com/), London as a research scientist intern and visited [Vector Institute](https://vectorinstitute.ai/).
+During my graduate years I have spent a summer at [DeepMind](https://deepmind.com/), London as a research scientist intern and visited [Vector Institute](https://vectorinstitute.ai/).
 I have also spent a summer interning at [RIKEN-AIP](https://aip.riken.jp/), Tokyo.
 I received my B.E. from the Department of Computer Science and Technology at Tsinghua University.
 <!-- My CV can be downloaded from this link: [[pdf]](https://thjashin.github.io/docs/Curriculum_Vitae.pdf). -->